 Managers learn simple tools to help them increase the likelihood of ethical behaviour.
 They also learn about common management practices that may unwittingly encourage un-ethical behaviour and how they can avoid these traps.
 Managers are more sensitized to their own actions and their impact on others.

 Most people strive to do the right thing and therefore find this training both interesting and practical.
 Training can be tailored to your organisation’s specific situation.

 Contact us today to discuss your needs and how this training could inspire your managers to be better leaders and encourage ethical behaviour in all around them.

-Do you have an fit-for-purpose whistle blowing policy in your organisation?
+Do you have an fit-for-purpose whistle blowing policy and process that meets the legislative requirements in your organisation?
+Have you appointed designated persons to receive reports?
 Do your employees know where to go with disclosures?
 Do they understand their options?
 Do managers in your organisation know how to act on receipt of reports?
 Do people in your workplace understand that there must be no retaliation against whistle blowers or anyone connected to them?

 Get in touch to discuss how we can help you ensure your organisation is in compliance with the law.
 We also offer training for designated persons, managers and board members, briefing of staff to help them understand what a protected disclosure is (and what it’s not) and build awareness of the internal reporting process.